 On this basis no adjustments have been made to the financial report relating to classification and carrying amount of assets or the amount and classification of liabilities that would be necessary should the Fund not continue as a going concern.
 Accordingly, the financial report has been prepared on a going concern basis.
-Should the Fund be unable to obtain further funding, the Fund may in the future not be able to continue as a going concern and may therefore be required to realise assets and extinguish liabilities other than in the ordinary course of business with the amount realised being different from those shown in these financial statements.
+Should the Fund not generate the expected profits, the costs of the proceedings be higher than expected, or the Fund be unable to obtain further funding, the Fund may in the future not be able to continue as a going concern.
+If this occurs, it may therefore be required to realise assets and extinguish liabilities other than in the ordinary course of business with the amount realised being different from those shown in these financial statements.